 - Are you a restaurant or similar retail food establishment?
 This is determined by whether or not you’re serving “restaurant-type food” which is food that is consumed by the guest immediately after purchasing, or soon after arriving at a location.

-- Are you part of a chain with 20 or more locations?
-These are physical locations.
+- Are you part of a chain with 20 or more physical locations?

 - Are you doing business under the same name, regardless of ownership?